What Is It and Should I Encourage My Child to Use It?

 Some educators claim that many children can learn to spell using invented spelling writing activities without any spelling instruction, and we’re sure they are being honest in their evaluations.
 However, this doesn’t mean it’s the most efficient way to learn.

-Extensive reviews commissioned by the Governments of several English speaking countries have concluded that children make better progress when writing and spelling are taught explicitly and systematically, as we outlined in the first of this series of articles on spelling.
+Extensive reviews commissioned by the Governments of several English speaking countries have concluded that children make better progress when writing and spelling are taught explicitly and systematically, as we outlined in our spelling with phonics article.

 There are a number of other claims made by invented spelling advocates that we’re inclined to disagree with, as we’ve outlined below: